tokenized/docs/protocol-actions.md

 The following actions break down the construction of a Tokenized protocol message.
 The action is constructed by building a single string from each of the elements in order.
 Each field within the action is given a specific type, including standard types and compound types.

 Each message should be prefixed with common header data.
-See the article on [how to construct a header](#) for more details.
+See the [Transactions article](../concepts/transactions) for details on how to construct a header.

 <a name="all-actions"></a>
 ## Available Actions